tkern0/CTFs/Timisoara CTF Qualifiers 2018/15 squirrel/README.md

     fetch = +refs/heads/*:refs/remotes/fork/*
 ```

 So I tried `git pull fork master`.
-And it starts up perfectly fine, downloads all the objects... and then has a merge conflict.
+It starts up perfectly fine, downloads all the objects... and then has a merge conflict.
 Thing is we still get `index.html`, and if you look through that:

 ```
 =======